Lawley Primary School

 We plan carefully for transition between different stages of education (transition from Nurseries, between year groups and transition to Secondary school) to be a positive experience that helps pupils to feel safe and continue to progress.
 Parents/carers always have the opportunity to meet the new teacher and class staff.

 We share information with other schools at transition points.
-We will agree with parents/carers and pupils what information will be shared.
 Social stories are used to help children with transition, and these can be taken home, with specific photos, to aid families over the holidays.

 Transition involves a range of activities including: